Charles E W Bean, Diaries, AWM38 3DRL 606/38A/1 - 1915 - Part 3

 formations marching through xxxxxxx

-/ dark - we found White marching tapes
+/ dark - we found white marching tapes

 afterwds near / edge o / canal.

 were fumbling w their rifles.
-The xxx,
+The boat,

 grey boat, he cd see from where he stood